DIHYDROERGOTAMINE MESYLATE- dihydroergotamine mesylate injection, solution

 In laboratory animals, significant lethality occurs when dihydroergotamine is given at I.V. doses of 44 mg/kg in mice, 130 mg/kg in rats, and 37 mg/kg in rabbits.

 Up-to-date information about the treatment of overdosage can often be obtained from a certified Regional Poison Control Center.
-Telephone numbers of certified Poison Control Centers are listed in the Physician's Desk Reference Book (PDR).
+Telephone numbers of certified Poison Control Centers are listed in the Physician's Desk Reference (PDR).

 DOSAGE AND ADMINISTRATION

 Dihydroergotamine mesylate injection should be administered in a dose of 1 mL intravenously, intramuscularly or subcutaneously.
-The dose can be repeated, as needed, at 1 hour intervals to a total dose of 3 mL for intramuscular or subcutaneous delivery or 2 mL for intravenous delivery in a 24 hour period.
+The dose can be repeated, as needed, at 1-hour intervals to a total dose of 3 mL for intramuscular or subcutaneous delivery or 2 mL for intravenous delivery in a 24-hour period.
 The total weekly dosage should not exceed 6 mL.
 Dihydroergotamine mesylate injection, should not be used for chronic daily administration.

 Dihydroergotamine Mesylate Injection, USP is supplied as follows: